Sidesaddle: Riding techniques

 Riding correctly is critical to protect the horse from injury as well as for the safety of the rider.
 Because both legs of the rider are on the same side of the horse, there is considerable concern that too much weight will be placed on only one side of the horse, which can cause physical harm to the animal.
-In addition, if a rider is not balanced, a sidesaddle may need to be cinched up far tighter than would a regular saddle, leading to discomfort in the animal and even possible breathing difficulties.
+In addition, if a rider is not balanced, a sidesaddle may need to be cinched up far tighter than would a regular saddle, leading to discomfort in the animal.

 Correct posture is essential for balance and security in a sidesaddle and is specifically judged in sidesaddle classes.
 The rider sits squarely on the horse with the spine of the rider centered over the spine of the horse.
 The shoulders and hips are square to the horse, not twisted or turned off-center.
 The hands must be carried square to the horse, keeping both reins at the same length and tension.

 Only one stirrup is used and it places the rider's heel higher on the horse's body than when riding astride.
 The left ankle is flexed and the heel of the left leg is kept down for proper balance, accurate contact with the horse, and correct placement in the stirrup.
 For modern riders, there are competing schools of thought as to the position of the right leg.
 Some argue that the right heel is also to be flexed down and the toe up, the same as when riding astride, while others argue that the toe of the right leg should be pointed down.
 Advocates for each toe position both argue that the position is required to maintain correct balance and make effective use of the leg muscles.
 In either case, when needed, the rider can squeeze her right (top) leg downwards and against the upper pommel, and her left (bottom) leg upwards into the leaping head to create an extremely strong grip.
 It is tiring for both the rider and the horse to maintain this emergency hold, however, and most riders rely upon good position, balance, and coordination to maintain their seat.